Shaanworkspace/Banking_System/README.md

 ## User Class

-This Class have three functions
+This Class has three functions
 1.login()
 2.register()
      also UserExist()

--public String login(){ becouse we need to return mail so that it can access by all
+-public String login(){ because we need to return mail so that it can be accessed by all

     ResultSet resultSet = preparedStatement.executeQuery();
             if(resultSet.next()) return resultSet.getString("email");